serendeepia/serendeepia.github.io/publications.md

 _Jorge Muñoz_, German Gutierrez, Araceli Sanchis
 May 2009, Proceedings 2009 IEEE Congress on Evolutionary Computation, Trondheim, Norway

+**Strategies for Measuring Machine Consciousness** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+International Journal of Machine Consciousness.
+Vol 1.
+Issue 2.
+December 2009. pp. 193-201.

+**A Cognitive Approach to Multimodal Attention** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+Journal of Physical Agents.
+Volume 3.
+Issue 1.
+Pages 53-64.
+January 2009.

+**Assessing and Characterizing the Cognitive Power of Machine Consciousness Implementations** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+AAAI 2009 Fall Symposium on Biologically Inspired Cognitive Architectures (BICA-2009).
+Technical Report FS-09-01. pp. 16-21.
+AAAI Press.
+ISBN 978-1-57735-435-2.

+**Towards Conscious-like Behavior in Computer Game Characters** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+In Proceedings of the IEEE Symposium on Computational Intelligence and Games 2009 (CIG-2009) pp. 217-224.
+ISBN 978-1-4244-4815-9.

+**Establishing a Roadmap and Metrics for Conscious Machines Development** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+In Proceedings of the 8th IEEE International Conference on Cognitive Informatics.
+G. Baciu, Y. Wang, Y.Y.
+Yao, W. Kinsner, K. Chan & L.A.
+Zadeh (Eds.).
+Hong Kong.
+June 2009.
+Pages 94-101.
+ISBN 978-1-4244-4642-1.

+**Designing Human-like Video Game Synthetic Characters through Machine Consciousness** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+Towards a Science of Consciousness 2009.
+Hong Kong.
+June 2009.
+Pages 74.

+**CERA-CRANIUM: A Test Bed for Machine Consciousness Research** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+International Workshop on Machine Consciousness 2009.
+Hong Kong.
+June 2009.
+Pages 105.

 ## 2008

 **Genetic Approach for Optimizing Ensembles of Classifiers** [**[PDF](http://www.aaai.org/Papers/FLAIRS/2008/FLAIRS08-026.pdf)**]
 _Francisco Javier Ordóñez_, Agapito Ledezma, Araceli Sanchis
 May 2008, Proceedings of the Twenty-First International Florida Artificial Intelligence Research Society Conference, Florida, USA

+**Applying Machine Consciousness Models in Autonomous Situated Agents** _Arrabales, R._ and Sanchis de Miguel, A.
+Pattern Recognition Letters.
+Special Issue on Pattern Recognition in Multidisciplinary Perception and Intelligence.
+Volume 29.
+Issue 8.
+Pages 1033-1038.
+June 2008.

+**Integrated Attention for Cognitive Robotics** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+Communications of the Systemics and Informatics World Network (SIWN).
+Volume 5.
+August 2008.
+Pages 1-5.

+**ConsScale: A Plausible Test for Machine Consciouness?**
+_Arrabales, R._ Ledezma, A. and Sanchis, A.
+Proceedings of the Nokia Workshop on Machine Consciousness – 13th Finnish Artificial Intelligence Conference (STeP 2008).
+Helsinki.
+Finland.
+Pages 49-57.

+**A Multimodal Attention Mechanism for Autonomous Mobile Robotics** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+IX Workshop on Physical Agents 2008.
+Joaquín Lopez and Matías García (Eds.)
+Vigo.
+Spain.
+September 2008.
+Pages 121-128.

+**Criteria for Consciousness in Artificial Intelligent Agents** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+ALAMAS+ALAg 2008 – Adaptive Learning Agents and Multi-Agent Systems – Proceedings of the ALAMAS+ALAg Workshop at AAMAS 2008.
+Estoril.
+Portugal.
+Pages 57-64.
+2008.
+“Criteria for Consciousness in Artificial Intelligent Agents“.
+ALAMAS+ALAg 2008 – Adaptive Learning Agents and Multi-Agent Systems – Proceedings of the ALAMAS+ALAg Workshop at AAMAS 2008.
+Estoril.
+Portugal.
+Pages 57-64.
+2008.

+## 2007

+**Modelling Consciousness for Autonomous Robot Exploration** _Arrabales, R._ Ledezma Espino, A. and Sanchis de Miguel, A.
+In 2nd International Work-Conference on the Interplay between Natural and Artificial Computation, IWINAC 2007.
+Lecture Notes in Computer Science Series, Vol. 4527. pp. 51-60.

+## 2006

+**A Machine Consciousness Approach to Autonomous Mobile Robotics** _Arrabales, R._ and Sanchis de Miguel, A.
+In the 5th International Cognitive Robotics Workshop.
+AAAI-06.
+Boston, MA.
+July 2006.

+## 2002

+**An adaptive video event mining system for an autonomous underwater vehicle** _Arrabales R._, Flanagan C., Toal D.
+In: Intelligent Engineering Systems through Artificial Neural Networks, 2002, Vol 12, pp 585-591, ASME Press, Proc.
+ANNIE 2002, St Louis.
+ISBN 0-7918-0191-8.